You must go on adventures to find out where you truly belong.

 “I will help you take your first steps into the mountains, discover the thrill of climbing on rock and the exhilaration of paddling down rivers.
 Or if you’re already out there and want to improve I will share my knowledge and experience to enable you to stretch your horizons further.”

 Michael has led expeditions in the UK, Europe and South America and has explored Canada, New Zealand, Nepal and Tibet.
-He plans to climb Elbrus in late 2017 and will return to Nepal to climb Lhotse in the spring of 2018.
+He climbed the highest mountain in Europe, Mt Elbrus (5,642m) in 2017, the highest mountain in the Atlas Mountains, Toubkal (4,167m) in 2018 and will return to Russia and Nepal in 2018.

 Michael is a qualified Rock Climbing Instructor, Mountain Leader, Canoe & Kayak Coach and Ski Instructor.
 He is also trained in Mountain First Aid.